Angakkuq: Angakkuuniq today

-Traditional Inuit spirituality, including the role of shamanism (angakkuuniq), continues as part of Inuit cosmology and world-view today, although modified through contact with Christianity.
+Traditional Inuit spirituality, including the role of angakkuuniq (shamanism), continues as part of Inuit cosmology and world-view today, although modified through contact with Christianity.
 A 2002 research and interview project with Inuit elders, found that while some Inuit reject shamanism out of Christian belief, others advocate for it, sometimes using Christian concepts, as a matter of preserving traditional identity and ways of life.
 The elders reported that angakkuit continue to practise in contemporary Inuit communities.
 Some practices of angakkuuniq may be proceeding today in hiding, which is not out of keeping with the discretion with which angakkuuniq was traditionally practised.
 The elders interviewed in 2002, while emphasizing that they were Christian, proposed that Christian ministry and angakkuuniq could each have their own differing benefits.
 They felt that although angakkuuniq came from the past, knowledge of it should be carried forward and the benefits that it could provide to modern Inuit should be carefully understood.
-They also suggested that angakkuuniq could be of benefit in dealing with contemporary Inuit social problems such as suicide.
+They also suggested that angakkuuniq could be of benefit in dealing with contemporary Inuit social problems such as Indigenous suicide.